Autonomic nervous system changes during Reiki treatment: a preliminary study

-During the study autonomic nervous system function such as heart rate, cardiac vagal tone, blood pressure and breathing activity were recorded continuously for each heartbeat.
-This was done by using a NeuroScope system – a machine that sees the nervous system at work, and a stretch sensitive breathing plethysmograph – a machine that measures breathing rates.
+During the study autonomic nervous system functions such as heart rate, cardiac vagal tone, blood pressure and breathing activity were recorded continuously for each heartbeat.
+This was done by using a NeuroScope system – a machine that sees the nervous system at work, and a stretch sensitive breathing plethysmograph – a machine that measures breathing rates.\

 The study results indicated that the heart rate and diastolic blood pressure decreased significantly in the Reiki group compared to both placebo and control groups.

 The study indicates that Reiki has some effect on the autonomic nervous system.
 However, this was a pilot study and more research is necessary.